ISAITB/docs-tdl/source/testcase/index.rst

 test case.

 The ``supportsParallelExecution`` attribute is important in determining how the test case is handled in batch background executions (i.e. not executions that are interactively launched and followed by a tester).
-If this is set to ``true``, the default value considered if missing, the test case is assumed to be able to correctly function while other test cases are being executed in parallel for the same SUT.
+If this is set to "true", the default value considered if missing, the test case is assumed to be able to correctly function while other test cases are being executed in parallel for the same SUT.
 This means that the design of the test case caters for such concurrent sessions and is able to correctly map exchanged messages to sessions.
 This is not always possible to do, especially in scenarios where messaging is initiated from the SUT (not by the test bed) or are asynchronous in nature.

-If the test case cannot correctly handle such concurrency, you need to set ``supportsParallelExecution`` to ``true``.
+If the test case cannot correctly handle such concurrency, you need to set ``supportsParallelExecution`` to "true".
 Doing so instructs the test engine to always execute the given test case in isolation.
 Any ongoing test session will first need to complete before the current test case is executed and its own test session will itself need to complete before executing any other test cases.
 The order of execution of test cases when making such considerations is defined by their :ref:`declaration order<test-suite-test-cases>` in the :ref:`test suite<test-suite>`.

 .. note::
-    When ``supportsParallelExecution`` is set to ``false``, the test case's non-parallel execution is honoured only within the context of a single batch execution of a test suite.
+    When ``supportsParallelExecution`` is set to "false", the test case's non-parallel execution is honoured only within the context of a single batch execution of a test suite.
 The flag becomes ineffective if the tester explicitly launches separate test sessions in parallel.

 Elements